veilm/rethread/README.md

 ## key handler

 Rethread looks for an executable named `rethread-key-handler` on `PATH`.
-Every `KEYEVENT_RAWKEYDOWN` event launches that handler with CLI flags describing the key, for example:
+Every non-repeat `KEYEVENT_RAWKEYDOWN` event launches that handler with CLI flags describing the key, for example:

 ```
 rethread-key-handler key \